Italian Salami: How they came to be

 Unlike what people may otherwise think, Zampone is a balanced product.

 Cotechino is produced with the same mix used for Zampone, but it is put in a different type of casing.

 It is also available for sale in the raw and pre-cooked sterilized versions.
 The consumption of Cotechino normally takes place in winter months, in particular, during the Christmas period; however, its presence on the table is also extending to other occasions.

 Cotechino Modena, just like the Zampone Modena, has been given the IGP recognition.

 From a nutritional point of view, Cotechino guarantees a good supply of noble proteins and the composition of the fats it contains is in line with the suggestions of modern nutritional sciences.

-It is a type of salami that arrived in Italy from central Europe, but is, by now, very popular and well liked also in Italy.
+It is a type of salami that arrived in Italy from central Europe, but is, by now, very popular and well-liked also in Italy.
 Small in size, generally a “single portion”, it is made by putting a mix of selected pork meats into a casing.

-The external and internal color is normally pink, whereas, the taste of the individual types can be personalised by the addition of flavorings, such as red onion, salt, pepper, oregano and, sometimes, even sugar.
+The external and internal color is normally pink, whereas, the taste of the individual types can be personalized by the addition of flavorings, such as red onion, salt, pepper, oregano and, sometimes, even sugar.

 Eaten raw or cooked, it has quickly integrated itself into the modern Italian gastronomic world.

 Originally typical of the Emilia Romagna region, they have become popular throughout the Italian peninsula.